lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

     the 3rd year visit while the fatty acids where measured at the baseline visit.
     So while we could technically use these dietary intake data to help understand the fatty acid data, we would likely obtain inaccurate or biased results because of the time separation.
-    We therefore decided to not analyze this data.*
+    We therefore decided to not analyze these data.*

 3. Also, the discussion should mention and consider that blood samples were acquired after an overnight fast.
 Does fasting/fed state impact the correlation